KnoyanMitsu/E122/README.md

 Booru furry (e926) with flutter (android and linux)
 ## Why i doing this

-Because i very beginner flutter so learn it
+Because i want learn framework flutter so i make this

 ## Build